 - Genesis Framework – the absolute best WordPress framework (used by respected developers).
 Best-coded, fast and easy-to-use with many great themes.

 - GeneratePress – great performance theme and well supported.
-Cult favorite among coders and tech-types.
-Not recommended for inexperienced non-coders who aren’t DIY’ers.
+Cult favorite among coders and DIY’ers.
+I love their “elements” section in how it allows you to do what pagebuilders (but without the bloat of one).

 - Marketer’s Delight – beautifully-coded theme for “internet marketers”.
 Highly recommend over the better-known Thrive.

 - Artisan Themes – love the unique designs and clean coding of this little-known company.
 Lots of modular options without the bloat of pagebuilders.

 - Thesis Theme – clumsy UI, tricky to customize (for beginners AND developers) unless you remember where every little setting is.
 With that said, it IS high-performance.

 - ThemeBeans – beautifully coded, lean and sexy minimalist designs.

 Premium themes cost money and while they aren’t always better than free themes, it’s usually the case.
 It’s no surprise that free themes tend to be simpler with fewer options while paid themes are fancier-looking with more customization options.
 The free themes don’t usually come with support and are made to help the theme developers market their paid themes.
 If anything, their feature sets tend to be castrated a bit to encourage you to upgrade.

 Paid themes have not only more features but also more support.
 As the years go by, these themes are also more likely to be updated to keep them compatible with newer servers, WordPress updates, and other plugins.
 And while not ALL paid themes are quality, they are a much safer bet for future-proofing your site.
 Updating themes takes a lot of work, so how do theme developers make money with only one look?
 Trends come and go, with users chasing a new “cool look” elsewhere the moment a theme gets too popular and it used everywhere.